redhat-openshift-ecosystem/opct/docs/dev.md

 runCmd.Flags().Set("kubeconfig", r.config.Kubeconfig)
 ```

-Once there is more confidence or just understanding of the Sonobuoy Client code
-then the OpenShift provider certification tool's commands should all be using it.
-Like this:
+Instead, use the Sonobuoy Client includes with the project like this:

 ```golang
 // Great